metrico/influxdb3-community/README.md

 # iox-docker

+Pronounced _(eye-ox)_, short for iron oxide.
+This is the new core of InfluxDB written in Rust on top of Apache Arrow.

 > InfluxDB: The iox project is in active development, which is why we're not producing builds yet.

 No problem!
 Meet the _unofficial_ InfluxDB 3.0 _"iox"_ docker builder.